-Q. What is authentic heritage livestock & poultry?
+Q. What are authentic heritage livestock & poultry?

 Q. Why buy authentic old-fashioned heritage?